giovanniboscu/continuous-section-field/docs/programmer-guide/csf_polygon_centroid_axis_shear_assumptions.md

 ## 1. Problem addressed

-In a conventional prismatic beam, or in a beam whose section varies symmetrically, the axial-flexural centroid normally remains on a fixed reference line:
+For a prismatic beam, or for a longitudinally varying beam whose transformed section remains symmetric about a fixed reference line, the global axial-flexural centroid may remain constant:

 ```math
 \frac{dC_x}{dz}=0,